Renal trauma can result from direct, blunt, penetrating and iatrogenic injury.

 The vast majority (95-98%) of renal injuries are minor.
 The spectrum of renal injuries include:

 - avulsion of the renal pedicle leading to devascularisation of the kidney

 - renal artery thrombosis, transection or dissection (see article: acute renal artery occlusion)

-May detect haemoperitoneum but is not as accurate in CT at diagnosing renal parenchymal injuries 5.
+May detect hemoperitoneum but is not as accurate as CT at diagnosing renal parenchymal injuries 5.

-CT is the mainstay in diagnosing renal injuries:
+CT is the mainstay for diagnosing renal injuries:

 - CT multiphase protocol study for suspected renal trauma includes a non-contrast phase, an arterial phase to evaluate vascular injury, a nephrographic phase to evaluate renal parenchymal lesions and a delayed phase to evaluate bleeding and collecting system injuries

 - an alternative protocol study is a portal venous phase followed by a delayed phase to assess for collecting system injury 5

 See main article renal trauma grading for a detailed description of the AAST classification of renal injuries.